Mark-David-Hill/Jeff-Hill-CPA-Website/README.md

 # Jeff-Hill-CPA-Website
-A website Jeff Hill CPA.
+A website for Jeff Hill CPA LLC.